The Big Bang Theory season 9

-The ninth season of the American sitcom The Big Bang Theory premiered on CBS on Monday, September 21, 2015.
-The series returned to its regular Thursday night time slot on November 5, 2015 beginning with the season's seventh episode.
-The season concluded on May 12, 2016.
-On March 12, 2014, The Big Bang Theory was renewed for an additional three years, extending it through the 2016–17 television season for a total of ten seasons.
+The ninth season of the American television sitcom The Big Bang Theory aired on CBS from September 21, 2015 to May 12, 2016.

+The series returned to its regular Thursday night time slot on November 5, 2015 after Thursday Night Football on CBS ended.

 Laura Spencer was promoted to the main cast during this season after being a recurring cast member for two seasons.

 Production

+In March 2014, the series was renewed for an eighth, ninth and tenth season through the 2016–17 television season.

 Like the previous season, the first six episodes of the ninth season aired on a different night due to CBS acquiring the rights to Thursday Night Football games.
 In May 2015, CBS announced at its annual upfront presentation, that the series would begin its ninth season on Mondays, before returning to the Thursday slot once the football games ended.

 Filming for the ninth season began on August 5, 2015, according to posts on Twitter by several of the cast members including Melissa Rauch and Kunal Nayyar.

-Laurie Metcalf reprised her role as Sheldon's mother Mary in episodes 1 and 24, and Keith Carradine returned as Penny's father Wyatt in episode 3.
+Laurie Metcalf reprised her role as Sheldon's mother Mary in the first and twenty-fourth episodes, and Keith Carradine returned as Penny's father Wyatt in the third episode.

-Sheldon's maternal grandmother Constance, whom he calls "Meemaw", made her first long-awaited appearance in episode 14 and was portrayed by June Squibb and Leonard's father Alfred also made his first long-awaited appearance in episode 24 and was played by Judd Hirsch.
+Sheldon's maternal grandmother Constance, whom he calls "Meemaw", made her first long-awaited appearance in the fourteenth episode and was portrayed by June Squibb and Leonard's father Alfred also made his first long-awaited appearance in the twenty-fourth episode and was played by Judd Hirsch.

 This was the first season to feature every main cast member of the show, including former main cast member Sara Gilbert, who made a guest appearance in the 200th episode.